-Normally administrators should not be changing the install mode, kernel, or kernel options in the PXE menu configuration file pxelinux.cfg/default.
+Normally administrators should not be changing the install mode, kernel, or kernel options in the PXE menu configuration files under pxelinux.cfg/.

 More on changing the install mode is given in section 5.4.4.
 More on changing software images, image package management, kernels, and kernel options, is to be found in Chapter 9.